state-spaces/s4/README.md

   - More flexible generation script for training from scratch and generating with your own models (https://github.com/HazyResearch/state-spaces/issues/38)
   - Re-trained checkpoints with the newest version of S4 and S4D (https://github.com/HazyResearch/state-spaces/issues/37, https://github.com/HazyResearch/state-spaces/issues/32)
   - Release of Sashimi+DiffWave model (https://github.com/HazyResearch/state-spaces/issues/46)
+- HiPPO
+  - Release of new [notebook]() (and equivalent [standalone]()) illustrating HiPPO function reconstruction.
+Includes code for the animations (used in HTTYH, the Annotated S4D, and various S4 talks).
+- Experiments
+  - Configs for new LRA
 - pip package

 ### 2022-05-01 - [V2.1]
 - Minor updates to S4 modules
+- By default, S4 no longer requires installing Pykeops or a custom CUDA kernel.
 - New S4D (S4-diagonal) standalone model found at `src/models/sequence/ss/standalone/s4d.py`.
 Simple variant using diagonal SSMs that recovers S4's performance on most tasks.
 Can be run with any existing experiment config with the additional flag `model/layer=s4d` on the command line.
 - New [LRA configs](#long-range-arena-lra) for updated S4 code, with an average score of ~86

-### 2022-04-03
-By default, S4 no longer requires installing Pykeops or a custom CUDA kernel.

 ### 2022-02-27 - [V2]
-Code release for SaShiMi audio model.
+Code release for SaShiMi audio model

-### 2022-01-29
+### 2022-01-29 - [V1.1]
-Added configs for time series datasets from the Informer paper.
+Added configs for time series datasets from the Informer paper (https://github.com/HazyResearch/state-spaces/issues/4)

 ### 2021-11-18 - [V1]
-First release of this repository containing the S4 module and configs to reproduce sCIFAR, Speech Commands, Long Range Arena, and WikiText-103 results.
+First release of this repository containing the S4 module and configs to reproduce sCIFAR, Speech Commands, Long Range Arena, and WikiText-103 results

 ## Setup